kulivoko/Azure-Cloud-DevOps-01/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 2. vm_instances   - The number of instances of VM's
 3. addressprefix  - Range of ip addresses for virtual network
 4. subnetprefix   - Range of ip addresses for subnet

+#### Server.json
+This is a packer template.
+It contains configuration for creation of vm image.
+I suggest to edit following keys:

+1. subscription_id - Update with your subscription id
+2. managed_image_resource_group_name - update with resource group used in variables.tf, rg variable value

 ### Instructions